matrHS/GreenhouseSimulator2024/protocol.md

 ## Types, constants
 <!--TODO - Do you have some specific value types you use in several messages?
 They you can describe
 them here. -->
-The socket timeout timer is shared across all classes as a constant variable.
-The server TCP port is also shared across all.
+The config class contains all the current constants, which are the socket timeout timer, the server TCP port and address.

 ## Message format
 <!--TODO - describe the general format of all messages.
 Then describe specific format for each